-The restaurateur Yuval Ziv considers it important to involve residents in decision-making on the development of UT: “the resident has got to be involved because if he’s not satisfied it will be hard to penetrate the neighborhoods and flood them with tourists.”
-Either way, the entrepreneur Eran Lass emphasizes the importance of co-opting the residence: “A local economy has to be something that rests on the townspeople in some way….
-I agree that the local economy can constitute a lever for tourism.”
-The restaurateur Lior Paikin regards tourism as a phenomenon that pertains to all the townspeople and not only to tourism operators and business people: “what did you call me?
-A tourism operator?
-In my opinion, were all tourism operators for the very reason that we live in this tourism city makes us all tourism operators are not just businesspeople.
+The restaurateur Yuval Ziv considered it important to involve residents in decision-making on UT development because “If [residents] aren’t involved, they won’t be satisfied and it’ll be hard to penetrate the neighborhoods and flood them with tourists.”
+The entrepreneur Eran Lass agreed: “A local economy has to be based on the townspeople in some way….
+It can be leverage tourism.”
+For Paikin, tourism pertains to all the townspeople and not only to tourism operators and business people: “Did you call me a tourism operator?
+I think we’re all tourism operators.
+Our very living in this tourism city makes us all tourism operators and not just businesspeople.
 Tourism is everyone’s business!”
-Similarly, the restaurateur Dror Haroush believes in connecting tourism with the neighborhoods: “For example, the Second International Jazz Festival … I’d remove it from the tourist district and scatter it around the neighborhoods – at restaurants, pubs, and cafés.
-This big money has to be taken and instead of putting it in one place and distribute it to lots of small places within the city and its neighborhoods.
-Only such a model can give tourists a connection with the neighborhoods.
-It’s better for a city like ours 100 small performances been one large one.”
-His remarks attests to a perception that prefers the “Little and local” story to gigantic productions in central locations.
+Similarly, the restaurateur Dror Haroush believes in associating tourism with the neighborhoods: “For example, I’d remove the Second International Jazz Festival … from the tourist district and scatter it around the neighborhoods—at restaurants, pubs, and cafés.
+It’s big money; instead of putting it in one place, it should be distributed to lots of small places around town.
+It’s the only way to connect tourists with the neighborhoods.
+A hundred small performances are better for a city like ours than one large one.”
+His remarks attest to the preference of “little and local” over mass productions in central locations.

-Co-optation of Eilat residence in developing UT is described as an essential element for the creation of a local tourism experience, as explains the CEO of the municipal tourism company, Yossi Chen: “in my opinion, the best marketer for the city and the one who knows to tell the story best is the resident, therefore it’s important to co-opt them into developing UT.”
-The tour guide Yael Lerner emphasizes the importance of local inhabitants, saying: “the Eilatis are a story [] and not just service providers for the hotels.
-The tourists come out stunned [] from local outings in Eilat, they don’t expect to see these things, they reach these places and faint.
-I tell them the story and then they hear it from the residence, too.
+Co-opting residents into UT development is described as essential for the creation of a local tourism experience.
+The CEO of the municipal tourism company, Yossi Chen, explained: “Residents are the best marketers of the city; they can tell its story best.
+Therefore, it’s important to involve them in developing UT.”
+Lerner concurred: “The Eilatis are a story unto themselves and not just service providers for the hotels.
+Tourists come away from local outings in Eilat amazed.
+They hadn’t expected to see these things….
+I tell them the story and then they hear it from the residents, too.
 They feel the people who are behind the place.”
-The museum owner Amir Elkayam also sees the importance of the local story: “here in the neighborhood is the story of the population.
-Here you have 60 artists who want to tell their stories.”
-Emerges from these remarks the realization that the local story of Eilat as to be told by the residents themselves.
+Elkayam agrees: “The story of the population is here in the neighborhood: sixty artists who want to tell their stories.”
+Namely, the lore of Eilat should be told by the residents themselves.

-Additional interviewees noted the importance of integrating tourism and leisure contents into the neighborhoods themselves.
-The director of the economics department at the municipality of Eilat, Merlyn Rosenfeld, explained: “[I] focus on a target exactly in the direction of economic development in conjunction with the residence and bringing contents into the neighborhoods.”
-The tour guide Yael Lerner, like Rosenfeld, these immense importance in co-opting the residence and attributes to doing so [to doing this an act of empowerment: “the whole thing in UT [all the interest in it] is also in integrating the local population and thereby also, in fact, developing the existing local economy.
+Some interviewees noted the importance of integrating tourism and leisure contents within the neighborhoods.
+Rosenfeld commented: “[I’m] focusing on a target that heads exactly toward economic development in conjunction with residents and bringing contents into the neighborhoods.”
+Lerner, like Rosenfeld, considers co-opting residents very important as an act of empowerment: “The whole thing in UT is about involving the local population and, in turn, developing the local economy.
 I want to empower people.”
-Rosenfeld’s and learner’s remarks demonstrate the importance of co-optation of residence not only as an engine for tourism growth but also as a step toward resident empowerment.
+Rosenfeld’s and Lerner’s remarks demonstrate the importance of co-optation not only for tourism growth but also as a step toward resident empowerment.